alanpreed/areed.me/pages/posts/2021-07-14_implementing_composite_video_output_using_the_pi_picos_pio.md

 As explained within the course materials [here](https://hackaday.io/project/180374-pi-pico-pal-tv-pong/log/194437-composite-signal-connecting-to-a-real-tv), this can be achieved most simply by using two pins and a simple voltage divider like so:

-{% figure "Schematic for digital compositve video adapter." %}
+{% figure "Schematic for digital composite video adapter." %}
 {% image  "cvideo_schematic.png" "Schematic for digital compositve video adapter." %}
 {% endfigure %}